gmcastil/uzed-sbc/doc/README.md

-Now that the device tree source files have been created from the metadata contained in the XSA, we can put it all together to create a source file that can then be compiled into the flattened device tree blob needed to actually boot the kernel (TBD: not sure if the device tree is needed by U-Boot, at least in the way I'm using it).
+Now that the device tree source files have been created from the metadata contained in the XSA, we can put it all together to create a source file that can then be compiled into the flattened device tree blob needed to actually boot the kernel.

+(TBD: not sure if the device tree is needed by U-Boot, at least in the way I'm using it).

 4. Now, we will use the GCC preprocessor to consolidate all of the source files into a device tree source file that can be fed into the device tree compiler.